Music Director LUX

-A devoted opera conductor, Brent has collaborated with some of the most accomplished musicians and emerging artists from The Metropolitan Opera, San Francisco Opera, La Scala and Lyric Opera of Chicago.
-Hailed by mezzo-soprano Mignon Dunn as “a real singers’ conductor”, he served as Assistant Conductor to Paul Nadler from 2008-2012 on productions of Ariadne auf Naxos, La Traviata, The Rake’s Progress, Don Pasquale and Lucia di Lammermoor, as well as concerts with the Israel Chamber Orchestra at the New Opera House in Tel Aviv and l’Orchestre de la Francophonie in Montreal.
-He has also worked with revered stage directors Joshua Major, Dietlinde Turban Maazel, Jeffrey Gall, Lawrence Edelson and Joachim Schamberger.
-Other opera credits include musical preparation for Madame Butterfly, Don Giovanni, La Bohème, Die Zauberflöte, Suor Angelica, Les Nozze di Figaro, L’enfant et les sortilèges, Cendrillon and The Rape of Lucretia, for which he stepped in last minute to take over as Music Director.
+In opera, Brent has led numerous productions, and collaborated with many accomplished musicians and young artists from The Metropolitan Opera, San Francisco Opera, La Scala and Lyric Opera of Chicago.
+Hailed by Mignon Dunn as “a real singers’ conductor”, from 2008-2012 he served as Assistant Conductor to Paul Nadler on productions including Ariadne auf Naxos, La Traviata, The Rake’s Progress, Don Pasquale and Lucia di Lammermoor, as well as concerts with the Israel Chamber Orchestra in Tel Aviv and l’Orchestre de la Francophonie in Montreal.
+He has worked with revered stage directors Marc Verzatt, Joshua Major, Dietlinde Turban Maazel, Ira Siff, Jeffrey Gall, Lawrence Edelson and Joachim Schamberger, and in 2018, stepped in last minute to lead highly praised performances of The Rape of Lucretia.
+Other credits include Tosca, Madame Butterfly, Don Giovanni, La Bohème, Die Zauberflöte, Suor Angelica, Les Nozze di Figaro, L’enfant et les sortilèges and Tamerlano.

-Equally passionate about music education, access and engagement, Brent is rapidly gaining recognition as a unique and imaginative presenter.
-In 2016 he founded LUX, an orchestra initiative focused on engaging new audiences with symphonic music.
-LUX merges high-energy orchestral performance, light-shows and video projection alongside the music of popular artists like Beastie Boys, Björk, Desiigner and Skrillex, creating an opportunity for young people to connect with classical music in a fully-immersive and informal setting.
-Recent projects include collaborating with the South Orange Performing Arts Center to provide student outreach concerts that also encourage diversity and equity through inclusion, tolerance, and individuality.
-Upcoming performances will feature Grammy Award-winning violinist and member of Snarky Puppy, Zach Brock.
-Brent has also presented pre-concert talks and audience outreach at the Charleston Symphony Orchestra, UC Davis, CSUS and the John J. Cali School of Music.
-With a deep curiosity and appreciation for music across genres, Brent spent almost four months in Uganda studying traditional ngoma drumming with Mpambire Drum Makers of Uganda.
-His recordings are under consideration for archival with the Library of Congress.
+A devoted music educator, Brent is rapidly gaining recognition as a unique and imaginative presenter.
+In 2016 he founded LUX, an orchestra dedicated to creating opportunities for young people to access and connect with symphonic music.
+Acclaimed performances have included Grammy Award-winning violinist and member of Snarky Puppy, Zach Brock, and fully immersive multi-media concerts in unconventional settings.
+In 2019, LUX became a partner orchestra with Carnegie Hall Link Up providing in-school concerts with the South Orange Performing Arts Center as part of a district-wide orchestra initiative.
+Brent also serves on the faculty of Montclair State University and has presented pre-concert talks and audience outreach at the Charleston Symphony Orchestra, UC Davis, California State University, Sierra College, Sonoma State University and the John J. Cali School of Music.
+With a deep curiosity and appreciation for music across genres, in 2003, Brent spent almost four months in Uganda studying traditional ngoma drumming with Mpambire Drum Makers of Uganda.
+His field recordings are under consideration for archival with the Library of Congress.

-An award-winning composer and dedicated advocate for new music, his works have been performed at the Festival of New American Music, Festival of the Arts, Center for Contemporary Art and NY Fashion Week.
-2016 highlights included premieres performed by contemporary flutist and TEDx presenter Cathie Apple, and special recognition for his role helping to found the all-women’s choir Vox Musica with Daniel Paulson.
+An award-winning composer and advocate for new music, Brent’s music has been performed at the Festival of New American Music, Festival of the Arts, Center for Contemporary Art and NY Fashion Week.
+Highlights included the 2016 premiere of Crane Songs performed by contemporary flutist and TEDx presenter Cathie Apple, and special recognition for his role in founding the all-women’s choir Vox Musica.
 In 2010, 2005 and 2004 Brent was a featured composer and guest performer at the Festival of New American Music with the ensemble SEM-G premiering his works Vestiges for 20 flutes and cellos, On the Essence of Light and Killer for laptop and live electronics.
-A champion of living and contemporary composers, Brent led the 2015 New Jersey premiere of Kaija Saariaho’s, Licht Bogen and has performed works by composers John Adams, Morton Feldman, Terry Riley, George Crumb, Pierre Boulez, Toru Takemitsu and Karlheinz Stockhausen among others.
-As a student, his performance of Piano Phase by Steve Reich was praised by the composer as “one of the best performances” he had heard.
+A champion of living and contemporary composers, Brent led the 2015 New Jersey premiere of Kaija Saariaho’s, Licht Bogen, and as a student, his performance of Piano Phase by Steve Reich was praised by the composer as “one of the best performances” he had heard.

-Brent studied conducting with Paul Nadler (Metropolitan Opera) and Ken Lam (Charleston Symphony Orchestra) and holds degrees in composition, piano and conducting.
-He attended the Hochschule für Musik Trossingen, California State University Sacramento and the John J. Cali School of Music, and in 2007 was an alternate for the Doctoral Program in Composition at Princeton University.
-He has worked with many celebrated musicians in workshops, festivals and coachings, including conductors Riccardo Muti, Markand Thakar, Peter Bay, Johannes Schlaefli and Ken Kiesler, composers George Crumb, Steve Reich, Pauline Oliveros and Aaron J. Kernis, and opera coaches Benton Hess and Sherrill Milnes.
-A native of California, Brent spent 12 years immersed in intensive drum studies with Matt Marrucci, Mike Lawson and Johnny Rabb before studying composition, piano and percussion.
+A protégé of Paul Nadler (Metropolitan Opera) and Ken Lam (Charleston Symphony Orchestra), Brent holds degrees in composition, piano and conducting.
+He attended the Hochschule für Musik Trossingen, California State University Sacramento and the John J. Cali School of Music.
+He has worked with many celebrated musicians in workshops, festivals and coachings, including conductors Cristian Măcelaru, Riccardo Muti, Markand Thakar, Johannes Schlaefli and Ken Kiesler, composers George Crumb, Steve Reich, Pauline Oliveros and Aaron J. Kernis, and opera coaches Joan Dornemann, Gerald Martin Moore, Benton Hess and Sherrill Milnes.
+He has been invited twice to attended the prestigious Cabrillo Festival’s Composer/Conductor Workshop for new music.
+A native of California, Brent spent his formative years immersed in intensive drum set and percussion studies with Matt Marrucci, Mike Lawson and Johnny Rabb before studying composition, piano and percussion.